Analysis | 3 takeaways from Joe Biden’s inauguration

 Any incoming president can’t help but be compared to the president they’re replacing, and Biden’s inaugural provided a marked contrast to his predecessor.

-Former president Trump’s signature speeches in 2016 and 2017 — both at the Republican National Convention and his inauguration — painted a dark picture of America, most notably using the phrase “American carnage.”
+Trump’s signature speeches in 2016 and 2017 — both at the Republican National Convention and his inauguration — painted a dark picture of America, most notably using the phrase “American carnage.”
 It was an America that Trump said was in need of his leadership because it was in such dire straits, even as Trump characteristically hyperbolized the details, such as the true threat of violent crime, historically speaking.

 In contrast, Biden’s speech painted our democracy less as in jeopardy of such violence, but resilient in the face of it.